AxelBanderet/sigfox-msr/README.md

-An example of implementation for Sigfox Message Success Rate calculation based on cloud events.
+An example of implementation for calculating the Sigfox message success rate based on cloud events.

--- More documentation to come --
+-- more documentation to come.